 Read More About Bolivia

-Birding Ecotours have developed a tour that focuses on the endemic species and a number of main target species that can be seen on a 23-day tour that follows a relatively easy birding circuit, from out of Santa Cruz.
-Our tour focuses on two striking Bolivian endemics, the Critically Endangered (IUCN) Blue-throated and Red-fronted Macaws, as well as on a large number of parrots that make Bolivia a great country for parrot enthusiasts.
+Birding Ecotours have developed a Bolivia birding tour that focuses on the endemic species and a number of main target species that can be seen on a 23-day birding tour that follows a relatively easy birding circuit, from out of Santa Cruz.
+Our birding tour to Bolivia focuses on two striking Bolivian endemics, the Critically Endangered (IUCN) Blue-throated and Red-fronted Macaws, as well as on a large number of parrots that make Bolivia a great country for parrot enthusiasts.
 The remote Gran Chaco is a reliable place for the most-wanted Black-legged Seriema and other Chaco specialists like Chaco Earthcreeper, Many-colored Chaco Finch, Crested Hornero, White Monjita, Lark-like Brushrunner, Bolivian Slaty Antshrike, and with luck the elusive Quebracho Crested Tinamou.

 The Trinidad flooded savannas are not only home to Blue-throated Macaw but also possess a large density of birds including Wood Stork, Jabiru, Hoatzin, Roseate Spoonbill, Sunbittern, and Buff-necked, Green, and Plumbeous Ibis.

-The spectacular scenery that forms the backdrop to the remainder of our tour holds incredible species such as several Bolivian endemics, including Bolivian Blackbird, Cliff Parakeet, Bolivian Brushfinch, Cochabamba Mountain Finch, Rufous-faced Antpitta, and Black-hooded Sunbeam and other desirable species like Bolivian Earthcreeper, Bolivian Slaty Antshrike, Red-tailed Comet, Olive-crowned Crescentchest, Grey-crested Finch, Military Macaw, Slaty Gnateater, Giant Antshrike, Andean Condor, Giant Conebill, Hooded Mountain Toucan, Orange-browed Hemispingus, White-eared Solitaire, Blue-banded Toucanet, the range-restricted Maquis Canastero, and Yellow-rumped Antwren.
+The spectacular scenery that forms the backdrop to the remainder of our Bolivia birding tour holds incredible species such as several Bolivian endemics, including Bolivian Blackbird, Cliff Parakeet, Bolivian Brushfinch, Cochabamba Mountain Finch, Rufous-faced Antpitta, and Black-hooded Sunbeam and other desirable species like Bolivian Earthcreeper, Bolivian Slaty Antshrike, Red-tailed Comet, Olive-crowned Crescentchest, Grey-crested Finch, Military Macaw, Slaty Gnateater, Giant Antshrike, Andean Condor, Giant Conebill, Hooded Mountain Toucan, Orange-browed Hemispingus, White-eared Solitaire, Blue-banded Toucanet, the range-restricted Maquis Canastero, and Yellow-rumped Antwren.

 Lake Titicaca will provide great views of the sought-after Titicaca Grebe, Andean Goose, Andean Avocet, Chilean Flamingo, Many-colored Rush Tyrant, and a classic set of Andean waterfowl.
-Our tour will also provide a short visit to the once-infamous death road, formerly considered to be one of the most dangerous roads in the world with traffic of buses and trucks; today it is strictly used for cars and bikes only, providing a spectacular drive and species from the top of the mountains from Rufous-bellied Seedsnipe and Scribble-tailed Canastero to the rare Scimitar-winged Piha, the recently described Diademed Tapaculo, the beautiful Torrent Duck, and the colorful Scarlet-bellied and Chestnut-bellied Mountain Tanagers.
+Our Bolivia birding tour will also provide a short visit to the once-infamous death road, formerly considered to be one of the most dangerous roads in the world with traffic of buses and trucks; today it is strictly used for cars and bikes only, providing a spectacular drive and species from the top of the mountains from Rufous-bellied Seedsnipe and Scribble-tailed Canastero to the rare Scimitar-winged Piha, the recently described Diademed Tapaculo, the beautiful Torrent Duck, and the colorful Scarlet-bellied and Chestnut-bellied Mountain Tanagers.

-We invite you to review our Bolivian bird watching itinerary to get an idea of the route we have prepared for you.
+We invite you to review our Bolivian bird watching tour to get an idea of the route we have prepared for you.
 Please also contact us for information regarding specific tailor-made birding expeditions in Bolivia to look for extremely localized and rare Bolivian endemics such as Masked Antpitta and Palkachupa Cotinga.
 We can also easily prepare an extension to the amazing Uyuni Salt Flat (the largest in the world) and the Tiwanaku and Pumapunku archaeological sites, both not far from La Paz.